deborafaria01/Bertoti/README.md

 </h1>

 <h4 align="center">
-  Repository created for use in software engineering III classes.
+  Repository created for use in software engineering III classes
 </h4>